skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. Notice that validation methods are also using getters for field name resolution instead of string literals
-2. For fine-grained control you can implement `EasyCrudValidationStrategy` interface to make different validation upon creation and deletion
+2. For fine-grained control you can implement `EasyCrudValidationStrategy` interface to make different validation upon creation and modification

 ### 2. Augment bean configuration
-Just add you class to injections list when configuring service bean:
+Just add your class to injections list when configuring service bean, i.e.:

 ```java
 @Bean